chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ~~~

 ## Exercise 1: Set Up Chocolatey Installation From a Local Script
-Now that we've finished the first exercise and have those files over on our offline machine, we need to get Chocolatey set up on that machine.
-This could be a Chocolatey Server, it could be something else.
+Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on that machine.
+This could be ultimately be a Chocolatey.Server Repository, or it could be something else.
+Note: [[Other repository servers don't necessarily require Windows|How-To-Host-Feed]].

 * Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine.
 * Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).